Whiskers

+Whiskers grow in clusters at various places around the body, including above the eyes, on the chin, on the forelegs, near the ears, and above the upper lip.
+Most mammals have whiskers, including all non-human primates, marsupials, and especially nocturnal mammals.
+Monotremes, however, lack them.

 Whiskers are sensitive tactile hairs that aid navigation, locomotion, exploration, hunting, social touch and perform other functions.

-This article is primarily about the specialised sensing hairs of mammals, but some birds, fish, insects, crustaceans and other arthropods are known to have similar structures also used to sense the environment.
+While mammals are the only animals that grow whiskers, other classes of animal species are known to have similar structures that are also used to sense the environment.
+Species with structures that function similarly to whiskers include different species of birds, fish, insects, crustaceans, and other arthropods.

 Etymology

 Vibrissae (from Latin vibrāre 'to vibrate') from the characteristic motion seen in a small rodent that is otherwise sitting still.

 In medicine, the term also refers to the thick hairs found inside human nostrils.

 Evolution

-The last universal common ancestor of all extant mammals had vibrissae.
-Great apes are the only extant mammal species which do not have vibrissae.
-All extant mammal species retain the ancestral layout of the whiskers along with the special facial muscles that move them.
+The last common ancestor of all extant mammals had vibrissae.
+All other extant mammal species besides great apes retain the same ancestral layout of the whiskers along with the special facial muscles that move them.

 Anatomy

-Vibrissae are anatomically distinguished from other hair.
-They are easily visually identified since they are longer, stiffer, significantly larger in diameter, and stand above the surrounding fur by a considerable amount.
-In addition they have well-innervated follicles, and an identifiable representation in the somatosensory cortex of the brain.
-The largest number and the longest are found among the small, social, arboreal, and nocturnal mammals.
-Whiskers of aquatic mammals the most sensitive.
+Whiskers are anatomically different from other types of hair that mammals grow.
+In comparison to other types of mammalian hair, whiskers are stiffer, significantly larger in diameter, and are significantly longer than the surrounding fur.

+Whiskers have well-innervated follicles, and an identifiable representation in the somatosensory cortex of the brain.
+The species of mammals that have the greatest amount of whiskers, as well as the longest whiskers, are typically species that are social, arboreal (live in trees), nocturnal, and physically smaller than other mammals.
+Whiskers of aquatic mammals are the most sensitive.
 During foraging in complex, dark habitats, whiskers are rapidly moved in a cyclic way, tracing small circles at their tips.
 This motion, called "whisking" can occur at speeds of 25 Hz in mice, which is one of the fastest movements that mammals can make.
-It is clear that these animals use whisking to position their front paws during locomotion.
+Small animals use whisking to position their front paws during locomotion.